GauravSharma018/Advanced-Polygon-Project-1/README.md

 # Checking the balance of the wallet
 Run the following command to get the balance of the particular wallet address

-`npx hardhat run scripts/getBalance.js --network sepolia`
+`npx hardhat run scripts/getBalance.js --network amoy`

 # Authors